stellaw1/portfolio-site/posts/blog/2019-05-01-nineteen-lessons.md

 ## 6. I am super lucky

-Sometimes, being secluded in my little city, in my little school, it is easy to forget the hardship that exists out there.
-Not many people around me realize that we exist in the top 1% of people living.
+Being secluded in my little city, in my little school, it is easy to forget the hardship that exists out there.
+Not many people around me realize that we exist in the top 1%.
 We should always be reflective and appreciative of what we have because it is so easy to lose perspective.

 ## 7. Music can change a lot